-Estrogen dominance is one of the most common hormone imbalances, this article will guide you on how to reduce high estrogen.
+Estrogen dominance is one of the most common hormonal imbalances, this article will guide you on how to reduce high estrogen levels.

-Excess estrogen can have a negative impact on the quality of your life and causes a great number of health issues.
+Excess estrogen can have a negative impact on the quality of your life and cause a great number of health issues.

 If you have high estrogen levels, this article is for you.
 You'll find out how to naturally reduce high estrogen levels and gain control over your health.